Bitcoin could one day offer a simple, safe and affordable way to send money across international borders.

 The impact of Bitcoin

 In the early years of its existence, Bitcoin came in for criticism from several quarters due to a range of factors.
 In some cases, it has received bad press for making it possible for people to anonymously purchase illegal goods online.
-Its volatility, as demonstrated above, has also been criticised, while others have pointed to the lack of regulation of Bitcoin as grounds for concern.
+Its volatility, as demonstrated above, has also been criticized, while others have pointed to the lack of regulation of Bitcoin as grounds for concern.
 It could lead to money laundering and even the financing of terrorism.

 Every new technology is bound to attract its share of criticism.
 Despite its detractors, Bitcoin does have many potential benefits for a range of people.
 It has been lauded by international migrants from companies such as the Philippines and India because it offers an affordable way to send money home to their families while working overseas.